-The Bible tells us that we were created to live in community not in toxic relationships.
-In fact, our creator lives in community and made us in His own image, the image of a relational God (Gen. 1:26,27).
+The Bible tells us that we were created to live in a community, not in toxic relationships.
+Our creator lives in the community and made us in His image, the image of a relational God (Gen. 1:26,27).
 A God manifested in three different people who are one in mind and purpose.

-From the beginning, God’s intention was to have a relationship full of love with Adam and Eve, and they were to emulate the same love-based relationship with each other.
+From the beginning, God intended to have a relationship full of love with Adam and Eve, and they were to emulate the same love-based relationship with each other.
 However, we know our first parents’ sad story.
 They broke their relationship with God and as a result, today we experience toxic relationships in our lives.

 When we talk about relationships, we tend to underestimate the influence of our sinful nature on developing healthy relationships with others.
-Our sinful state greatly affects every interaction we have with our neighbor.
+Our sinful state greatly affects every interaction we have with our neighbor neighbors.

-This means that many times we find ourselves establishing toxic relationships unconsciously.
+It means that many times we find ourselves establishing toxic relationships unconsciously.
 As Pablo said, we do not do the good I want to do, but the evil I do not want to do, this I keep doing.
-When are toxic relationships born and when do they arise?
+When are toxic relationships born, and when do they arise?

-In order to answer this difficult question, we must consider the way in which we develop our personality and how this affects the way we relate to others when we reach adulthood.
+Thus, to answer this difficult question, we must consider how we develop our personality and how this affects the way we relate to others when we reach adulthood.
 It all starts when we are born.

 According to Erickson, this is the stage of trust/distrust.
 At this stage, we can learn about the world through our parents’ eyes.
 If parents give love, affection, and attention to the child, he/she will develop a sense of trust and security in the parents’ arms.